-Indonesia is the world's largest archipelago — with more than 17,000 islands, 6,000 of them inhabited — and the world's largest Muslim population (about 205 million).
-When Indonesia ended 40 years of military rule in 1998, transition to democracy presented unique challenges.
-The Carter Center was present in Indonesia in 1999 to observe the nation's first democratic elections and continued its commitment to help Indonesia grow and deepen democratic practices by observing the first direct presidential elections in July 2004.
+Indonesia is the world's largest archipelago — with more than 17,000 islands, 6,000 of them inhabited — and it has the world's largest Muslim population (about 205 million).
+When Indonesia decided in 1998 to end 40 years of military rule, transition to democracy presented unique challenges.

 After 40 years of military-backed governments, Indonesia held its first genuinely democratic elections for the legislature in June 1999, a process monitored by The Carter Center.
 The vote for legislative seats was the first step in electing a new president after the May 1998 resignation of President Suharto, who led an authoritarian government for 32 years.
 While his ruling Golkar party won every election for nearly 20 years, 48 parties were approved for the 1999 ballot when his successor, interim President B.J.
 Habibie, agreed to hold open elections.
 The Center and the National Democratic Institute fielded a 100-member delegation and concluded that the elections were credible.

 Following the parliamentary vote, Abdurrahman Wahid was selected president in November 1999 by the People's Consultative Assembly.
 In July 2001, however, President Wahid was removed from office and replaced by Vice President Megawati Soekarnoputri following an extended clash with the national legislature regarding Wahid's alleged mismanagement and mishandling of state funds.

 Since 1999, Indonesians have gained new political freedoms, but public opinion polls found that most Indonesians were becoming disillusioned with the government and the country's economic decline.